steveshogren/hugo-blog/content/page/training.md

 <h2>Success Stories</h2>

 <p>
-We have used this course with several people to help them break into full-time software developer jobs.
+We have used this program with several people to help them break into full-time software developer jobs:
 </p>

 <div class="col-md-4">